Eastern newt: Adaptability

 Eastern newts are highly sensitive to changes in their environment and are able to detect and respond to changes in water quality and temperature.
-This sensitivity allows them to thrive in a variety of habitats, but it also makes them vulnerable to environmental changes and pollution.
+They will follow the thermoclines of their habitats as it changes with the seasons.This sensitivity allows them to thrive in a variety of habitats, but it also makes them vulnerable to environmental changes and pollution.
 In fact, eastern newts are considered a sensitive species, meaning that they are often used as indicators of ecosystem health.
 When populations of eastern newts decline, it can be a sign of environmental stress or degradation.
+Newt populations are threatened by deforestation, habitat fragmentation, and pollution.

 Hibernation

 Eastern newts are ectothermic, relying on external sources of heat to regulate their body temperature.
 They are most active during the warmer months of the year, but they can also be found in more temperate climates where they may be active year-round.
+Eastern Newts have showcased a resistance to a wide variety of temperatures, altering their body chemistry and being able to survive and breed even under ice in winter conditions.
 During the winter months, some eastern newts will often burrow underground or seek shelter in logs or other debris to avoid the cold.
 However, studies have shown that some do not engage in hibernation, depending on the location of the species.

 Homing

 Eastern newts home using magnetic orientation.
 Their magnetoreception system seems to be a hybrid of polarity-based inclination and a sun-dependent compass.
 Shoreward-bound eastern newts will orient themselves quite differently under light with wavelengths around 400 nm than light with wavelengths around 600 nm, while homing newts will orient themselves the same way under both short and long wavelengths.
 Ferromagnetic material, probably biogenic magnetite, is likely present in the eastern newt's body.

 A study determined that the home range size for Eastern newts is primarily affected by food availability, substrate humidity, but not affected by dispersal ability, competition, shelter availability, or predator avoidance.
-Distance travelled depended on humidity and precipitation.
+Distance traveled depended on humidity and precipitation.
 The mean distance traveled overnight was about 15 m, with longest trails ranging over 70 m.